stormalf/chibicc/README.md

 ## release notes

 1.0.22.7    Fixing issue with named operand on assembly.
 Fixing issue with struct union found during vlc compile.
 Reporting fix for c-testsuite 152, 162 and 205.
 Fixing constructor and destructor.
 Fixing bug on preprocess that skipped some attributes.
 Ignoring some other gcc attributes like nonnull.
 Fixing c-testsuite 213.
 Fixing issue 36 with empty struct.
 Fixing c-testsuite 204.
+Fixing issue 166 struct with VLA.

 ## old release notes